-BSP learned of unusual activity involving its email environment.
+BSP learned of unusual activity involving employee email accounts.
 Upon discovering this activity, BSP immediately began an investigation and took steps to secure its email system.
 BSP also engaged an independent computer forensics firm to determine what happened and whether personal information had been accessed or acquired without authorization.
-On May 26, 2020, the forensic investigation concluded that certain BSP email accounts may have been accessed without authorization.
+The forensic investigation concluded that two (2) BSP email accounts may have been accessed without authorization.
 BSP then undertook a diligent search of the affected accounts' contents to identify any personal information that may have been involved in this incident.
-On September 17, 2020, BSP identified one thousand eighteen (1,018) New Hampshire residents within the potentially affected population.
-The potentially affected information includes New Hampshire residents' names, Social Security numbers, driver's license or state identification card numbers, financial account information, and/or credit or debit card information.
+BSP's review identified eleven (11) individuals whose personal information could have been affected, including nine (9) New Hampshire residents.
+The potentially affected information includes the New Hampshire residents' names, Social Security numbers, and, in two instances, financial account information.